GARY & EMILY WILLIAMS

 There is a bio-filtered swimming pool, based on the re-cycling of the water through combined upward flow gravel bed and wetland filters and an aerating/vitalising flowform cascade.
 Algae growth is minimised by occasional dosing with alum and gypsum, which does not affect aquatic life, such as the frogs that live in the pool.
 The aim is to mimic a natural river pool, and the flowforms provide the sound effects.

-The eco-farm stay has an independent power supply, of solar panels and a small (800watt) wind machine.
+An eco-cabin is attached to our farm buildings (of hay and machinery sheds).
+It has an independent power supply, of solar panels and a small (800watt) wind machine.
 This alternative system supplies the lights in the house (plus two points), as well.
-See “Farmstay” for more about this cabin that is available for short-term renting.
+See “Farmstay” for more about this cabin.